 Don’t just share photos, collaborate!

-Excited about making a family album with all of Thanksgiving photos you’ve taken since 2004, when you received your first iPhone for Christmas?
+Excited about making a family album with all of the Thanksgiving photos you’ve taken since 2007, when you received your first iPhone for Christmas?
 It’s quite a pain to gather all photos, from emails, Dropbox, iCloud and iTunes, not to mention from all family members.
 And you know your spouse loves using Android, which makes it terribly difficult to keep backups in one place, doesn’t it?

 Ever helps you out.
 You see, it aggregates all photos you’ve ever taken, from all devices, local folders, backups, or albums (Google, Facebook and iCloud too).
-You can also collaborate with your friends on adding photos or curating a special thanksgiving one just for you!
+You can also collaborate with your friends on adding photos or curating a special Thanksgiving one just for you!

 Safe and sound storage